Benedictteo05/OSA_notes/Operating Systems & Administration/L3 - Computer Organization.md

 	- Program Counter register (PC)
 		- Contains the memory address of the next instruction the unit is to load.
 - Works based on fetch-execute cycle.
-- When the computer is powered up, the control unit begins to execute the **fetch-execute** cycle until the computer is shut down.
+- When the computer is powered up, the control unit begins to execute the [[L3 - Computer Organization#^fe0ba7|Fetch-Execute Cycle]] until the computer is shut down.

-### Fetch-Execute cycle
+### Fetch-Execute Cycle
+^fe0ba7
 - Fetch phase
 	- Instruction retrieved from memory at location specified by Program Counter (PC)
 	- Loaded into Instruction Register (IR)